 What does interchange fees mean?

 An interchange fee is a bank charge for the privilege of accepting card transactions for your business.
 Unfortunately, this is a necessity.
-More and more of us Brits are going cashless, so it’s vital that a merchant service accepts card transactions, or they run the risk of losing customers.
+More and more of us Brits prefer to use cashless payment methods such as contactless mobile payments, so it’s vital that a merchant service accepts card transactions, or they run the risk of losing customers.

 The merchant’s bank (the acquiring bank) pays a charge on behalf of the customer’s bank (the issuing bank) when a transaction is made.
 So, when Rachel takes a payment from a customer, her bank forks out the fee, and then claims it back from the merchant.
 The purpose of this fee is to cover the risk that the issuer takes in accepting and handing over payment.
 It also extends to covering things like handling costs and fraud.